970 mln dollars for transportation projects California

-CALIFORNIA TRANSPORTATION COMMISSION ALLOCATES $380 MILLION IN NEW TRANSPORTATION FUNDING
+CALIFORNIA TRANSPORTATION COMMISSION ALLOCATES NEARLY $1 BILLION IN NEW TRANSPORTATION FUNDING

-Sacramento – The California Transportation Commission (CTC) has approved $380 million in new transportation funding for 134 projects throughout the state.
+Sacramento – The California Transportation Commission (CTC) 2006-06-08 set aside close to a billion dollars ($970 million) in new transportation funding for 362 projects throughout the state.

 - Los Angeles – $29.9 million was allocated for a project that will add new carpool lanes on State Route 60 between State Route 605 and Azusa Avenue.